 The Memoir of Johnny Devine is a dramatic story-within-a-story of a bad boy reformed and a good girl in need of reform.
 It’s a powerful tale of love, redemption, intrigue, and the miracle of deliberate grace.

-Any of you Through-Waters-Deep-662x1024who’ve followed my blog for a time know that I’m a HUGE Sarah Sundin fan.
+Any of you who’ve followed my blog for a time know that I’m a HUGE Sarah Sundin fan.
 I adore her fascinating and historically-rich WWII romances.
 This year she’s launched a new series with Revell, The Waves of Freedom.
 In the new series, the author takes her sweet romances and has given them an extra little kick of suspense.
 The first installment, Through Waters Deep, is an intriguing look into the Boston shipyards as America prepares for the possibility of war.

 As a shy book-worm, I immediately identified with Navy Ship Yard secretary Mary Stirling and appreciated her multiple references to Nancy Drew mysteries.
 I found myself wanting to take notes, like Mary, and join her in finding the saboteur.
 Ensign Jim Avery, facing down both surly shipmates and German U-boats, is a perfect match for this clever heroine.
 They will need to work together to find the saboteur before more ships are put at risk.
 I can’t wait to read more in this series.